avadacatavra/avadacatavra.github.io/index.md

 I’m a privacy and security researcher in Pittsburgh, PA.
 Currently, I’m focused on Mixed (Augmented and Virtual) Reality.
 I also dabble in [Rust](rustlang.org) and [Servo](servo.org).

 In my free time, I enjoy bouldering, yoga, traveling, and using Oxford commas.
+[We](https://ricky.hosfelt.io) have two cats, [Batman](./assets/batman.jpg) and [Watson](./assets/watson.jpeg), who are the cutest cats in the world.

+---

 ## Blogs and writing